RISKS AND ADVERSE REACTIONS TO MEDITATION

 In exploring the psychological benefits and risks of meditation, there are three primary considerations: the intensity of the practice, the vulnerability of the participant, and the skill and experience of the meditation teacher.

 Most reports of adverse effects arising from meditation practice come from participants attending intensive meditation retreats.
 These intensive retreats may be conducted in silence, with the participants sitting in meditation for extended periods of time – many hours each day for a week or more.
-The teachers may be perceived as being rigid and unavailable to the participants.
 Obviously, more vulnerable participants with pre-existing mental health difficulties may experience distress in such conditions.
 Careful assessment, screening and pre-class interviews are necessary.
 Those with mental health difficulties should consult a mental health professional before attending.
 They should also disclose their mental health situation to their prospective teacher.

 Low and moderate intensity meditation programs, which are in the vast majority, commonly recommend 20 – 40 minutes of meditation per day.
 While uncomfortable experiences may still arise for some participants, they should be shown how to work skilfully with such experiences, and be given appropriate support.
 Learning to manage such experiences can be freeing and empowering for the participant.
 However, some teachers may have limited training and experience in supporting participants through either the normal and expected uncomfortable experiences that arise or the more atypical unexpected side effects of practice.